TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

 <h3>Submission Deadline</h3>

 - Applicants are free to set the deadline for submission.
-However, you must notify Spacewalk of the deadline in advance.
+However, you must notify us of the deadline in advance.
     - Deadline notification due : Until the day after the test notification mail is sent
-    - Notify to : <iglee@spacewalk.tech>
+    - Please notify us by e-mail(<iglee@spacewalk.tech>).

 You don't have to rush to submit, so give yourself plenty of time.
 Once you fix the deadline, please stick to it.
 If you think you will not be able to do it within the deadline, please notify us by e-mail in advance.

 <h3>Submission List</h3>